 The hardest type of wood

 Cumaru is one of the world's most durable woods.
-The high density brings with it a pronounced twisted grain.
-In interlocked grain, some wood fibers grow in the opposite direction to the main direction of growth.
-These are not completely processed by the planing machine and can form rough spots on the floorboard.
-After the wood has gotten wet for the first time, the rough areas can be easily sanded down.
-In South America, Cumaru has been used for bridge construction for decades because of its excellent resistance and load-bearing capacity.
+The high density results in a pronounced twisted grain.
+With twisted grain, some wood fibers grow in the opposite direction to the main growth direction.
+These are not completely processed by the planer and can form rough spots on the plank.
+After the wood has been wet for the first time, the rough spots can be easily sanded down.
+In South America, Cumaru has been used for bridge construction for decades due to its excellent resistance and load-bearing capacity.
 Cumaru is also becoming increasingly popular in Europe.
-With their red-brown pattern, the Cumaru decking boards unfold their unique tropical wood aesthetics. at Betterwood Find the best quality Cumaru decking in 90 mm, 120 mm and 145 mm Broad.
+With their reddish-brown pattern, Cumaru decking boards reveal their unique tropical wood aesthetic.
+At Betterwood you will find Cumaru decking boards of the best quality in 90 mm, 120 mm and 145 mm Broad.
 We also offer matching Cumaru substructure